kestralttr/catgifs/README.md

 All state changes in this application are handled from within the Redux store.
 Requesting a new gif dispatches an action that holds a Fetch API request.
 This request is caught in the middleware, where it is fired and waits for returning data.
 When data is returned, another action is dispatched, which is caught in the reducer and updates the state with a pure function.

-ReactJS then uses the returned state to determine what elements need to be modified, and updates the gif src parameter accordingly.
+ReactJS then uses the returned state to determine what elements need to be modified, and updates the gif source parameter accordingly.

 ## Additional Features

 I noticed that depending on the speed of the internet connection, the response time of the Giphy API, and the size of the incoming gif, the user might have to wait a second or two until the new gif arrives.

-To ensure the user knows that a new gif is on its way, I added a variation of a traditional loading spinner that uses a CSS keyframe animation to rapidly change the colors of an existing page element.
+To ensure the user knows that a new gif is on its way, I added a variation of a traditional loading spinner by using a CSS keyframe animation to rapidly change the colors of an existing page element.
 This animation starts as soon as a new gif is requested and ceases once it loads, letting a waiting user know that their request is processing.

 ## Styling